EliraAkimbaeva/Chemical_Solubility/README.md

-# Machine Learning Project
+# Machine Learning Project for Linear regression model

-Here is my first ML project.
+This project is based on delaney solubility dataset.